 Your VPN is responsible for loads of your online data, so be sure to pick one that doesn’t keep detailed logs of what you do online.

-Ideally, choose one that doesn’t collect your true IP address as this can be used to identify you.
+Ideally, choose a VPN that doesn’t collect your true IP address as this can be used to identify you.
 There are some zero-logs free VPNs out there, but more often than not they have to collect some data in order to monitor and maintain server performance.